tomsterBG/short/notes.md

 When i have doc comments after a region comment, the collapse triangle for the doc comments disappears if there isn't an empty line.

+If you use a string literal syntax for a Dictionary, the keys are of type StringName.

 # GUT

 https://github.com/bitwes/Gut